SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-is-my-xna-game-dead-yet.markdown

                                 - What’s the difference between the “PhoneApplicationService.Current.Activated” and event handler and the “OnActivated” method.

-                                Short answer nothing.&nbsp; There is nothing different about these two implementations, just that one is provided by the Phone frame work (The Phone application service) and one is provided by the XNA framework which overrides the base Phone application service event.&nbsp; The main difference is when they are called, the Phone Application service call will finish BEFORE the XNA framework method starts.&nbsp; You can see this if you put debug messages in each of the areas.
+                                Short answer nothing.
+There is nothing different about these two implementations, just that one is provided by the Phone frame work (The Phone application service) and one is provided by the XNA framework which overrides the base Phone application service event.
+The main difference is when they are called, the Phone Application service call will finish BEFORE the XNA framework method starts.
+You can see this if you put debug messages in each of the areas.

-                                The Only real difference in XNA as to which one you use depends on the dependency your tombstoning code has, which is more trial and error.&nbsp; However using the Phone Application service events wil give you a few more milliseconds to store any state you need, but it is marginal the extra time you get.
+                                The Only real difference in XNA as to which one you use depends on the dependency your tombstoning code has, which is more trial and error.
+However using the Phone Application service events wil give you a few more milliseconds to store any state you need, but it is marginal the extra time you get.

                                 - When is the Activated function called

-                                The Activated function (more detail in the follow up blog) in XNA is called just after the XNA game constructor.&nbsp;
+                                The Activated function (more detail in the follow up blog) in XNA is called just after the XNA game constructor.